Dedication & Preface — Opening Blind Eyes | Christ the True Light

 How This Book Moves

-is the ground everything else stands on.
+Part Two is the ground everything else stands on.
 Before we go further, you need to see Scripture with fresh eyes — to read it like you have never heard it before.
 This is where the hardest theological work happens.
 And it has to happen here, before anything else makes sense.

-goes where most churches are afraid to go.
+Part Four goes where most churches are afraid to go.
 It speaks directly to those trapped in mental and spiritual torment: those who hear voices, those who live under oppression they cannot explain, those medicated into silence and told that is the best they can hope for.
 There is another answer.
 This part delivers it.

-is where I tell you my story.
+Part Five is where I tell you my story.
 I lived in that darkness.
 I know what it costs.
 And I found a way out — freedom through Christ, not pills.

 If any of that sounds like your story, or someone you love, keep reading.